Can't Change Permissions on External Drive on Mac? Fixed

 Tell others the reasons why they can't change permissions for an external drive on a Mac.

-Can't change permissions on an external drive on Mac, fixes are here
+Can't change permissions on an external drive on Mac, how to fix

-Whether you can't change the permissions on the external hard drive or can't access it on your Mac, you can follow the stepwise methods below to make the external drive readable and writable on your Mac.
+If you can't change the permissions on the external hard drive or can't access it on your Mac, you can follow the step-by-step methods below to make the external drive readable and writable on your Mac.

 You have custom access to external hard drive on Mac